 This is one of the most requested subjects I get about tourism in Morocco.
-Morocco coasts and beaches are famous around the world as they are an important stop for most tourists who want to sunbathe, explore wild beaches, surf and so much more.
+Moroccan coastal towns and beaches are famous around the world as they are an important stop for most tourists who want to sunbathe, explore wild beaches, surf and so much more.

-The good news is, you can basically go to Morocco coasts any time of the year.
+The good news is, you can basically visit the Moroccan coasts any time of the year.
 Of course, sunbathing won’t be possible during December.
 However, other beach activities are totally possible and even better during that month.
-Intrigued?
-Here is a detailed guide I wrote about the best time to visit Morocco depending on the experiences you are planning to have.
+If you are intrigued, here is a detailed guide about the best time to visit Morocco depending on the experiences you are planning to have.

 Morocco has a coastline of more than 1,200 miles (nearly 2,000 km), so it is a lot of beach opportunities.
 And the fact that Morocco has different climates gives beaches different styles.
 For example, the north of Morocco is known for its many blue Azur beaches, while in the south, nature is wilder, and the beaches have those gigantic sand dunes of Moroccan Sahara.

 Unless you have a month to visit Morocco, it will be uneasy to visit all the interesting Moroccan beach spots.
 However, in two weeks or so, if you plan your trip well, you can see most of the gorgeous Moroccan coasts.